 Some choose to slick it to the side, while others choose to slick it right back.

 This is a great example of what slicking it straight back looks like.
 It’s clearly been done using a comb which gives it such a neat and even look.

 Slicking it straight back adds a lot of balance and symmetry.
 While some men prefer a tilt to either side, pushing it back might be preferable to others.

 You do need hair that’s relatively thick in order to achieve this, however.
 If it isn’t, you may find that it won’t stay in place and may naturally shift to one side or the other.

-Some good-quality pre-styling mousse should help keep things in place if you’re struggling.
+Some pomade should help keep things in place if you’re struggling.

 The undercut here is very neatly done, with a fade that could safely be labeled a high fade, simply because it lies level with the temples.